MontanaRBriggs/MontanaRBriggs/README.md

 # Montana R. Briggs

 Hello there!
-I am a 20-year-old student studying Computer Science at [Virginia Polytechnic and State University](https://www.vt.edu/academics/majors/computer-science.html) (Virginia Tech)!
+I am a 20-year-old student studying Computer Science at [Virginia Polytechnic Institute and State University](https://www.vt.edu/academics/majors/computer-science.html) (Virginia Tech)!

 ## What do I do?